vtex-apps/search-result/docs/README.md

 - **`gallery` block**

-The gallery block does have its own props, but it has its own inner block structure that must be configured using a `product-summary-shelf`.
+The gallery block does not have its own props, but it has its own inner block structure that must be configured using a `product-summary-shelf`.

 This means that any `gallery` block implementation created must have a `product-summary-shelf` that in turn must also have its own inner block structure that can be configured.